AliceRivi14/Assignment1_ExpRoLab/README.md

 - `class CHOOSE_DESTINATION(samch.State)`: Class implementing FSM state conserning the choise of the destination.

-    Within the execute function, a call is made to the finction `Destination()` and 5 seconds are waited.
+    Within the execute function, a call is made to the function `Destination()` and 5 seconds are waited.

     Returns the transition of the FSM to be carried out: